RAF Wendling

-Opened in 1942 it was used by both the Royal Air Force (RAF) and United States Army Air Forces (USAAF).
-During the war it was used primarily as a bomber airfield, being the home of the United States Army Air Forces Eighth Air Force 392nd Bombardment Group.
+Opened in 1942, it was used during the war by the 392nd Bombardment Group of the United States Army Air Forces, Eighth Air Force, flying Consolidated B-24 Liberator bombers.

-After the war, it was used by the RAF as a standby airfield before being finally closed in 1961 and returned to agriculture.
-With the end of military control the airfield has become a turkey farm.
+After the war, it was maintained by the RAF as a standby airfield until their departure in 1961.
+A small USAF radio detachment remained until 1964, when the land was sold off and returned to agriculture, with turkey sheds built on parts of the old runways.

 History

 RAF Wendling (Wendling airfield) was originally planned for RAF Bomber Command use, however in 1942 was assigned as a United States Army Air Forces heavy bomber installation.
 It was the most northerly placed of Eighth Air Force heavy bomber fields and was built by Taylor-Woodrow Ltd in 1942.
 The airfield featured a 6000 ft long main runway angled on a NE-SW axis and two intersecting 4200 ft long secondary runways, all within a perimeter track and constructed of reinforced concrete.

 Another twenty hardstands (loop type) were added to the thirty of the frying-pan type when the airfield was rescheduled as an Eighth Air Force heavy bomber station.
 Two T2-type hangars were provided plus the usual full technical facilities, Mark II airfield lighting and dispersed accommodation for some 2,900 persons.
 The domestic sites were in the parish of Beeston to the west of the airfield and the bomb dump and ammunition stores were in Honeypot Wood to the south-east.